Philip Herbert, 4th Earl of Pembroke: Favourite of James I, 1603–1625

 In 1600 the 16-year-old Philip made his first appearance at court.
 On the accession of James I in 1603 he soon caught the king's eye.
 According to Edward Hyde, 1st Earl of Clarendon, and John Aubrey, Philip's major interests at the time were hunting and hawking and it was in these fields that he first drew the king's attention.
 In May 1603, James made Philip a gentleman of the privy chamber and a Knight of the Bath in July of the same year.
 Some historians believe that Philip and James had a sexual relationship as well around this time.

 Philip Herbert and his brother William, performed in The Masque of Indian and China Knights at Hampton Court on 1 January 1604.
-On 27 December 1604, with James I's enthusiastic urging (he played a prominent role in the ceremony and provided generous financial gifts for the bride), Philip married Susan de Vere, daughter of Edward de Vere, 17th Earl of Oxford.
+On 27 December 1604, with James I's enthusiastic urging (he played a prominent role in the ceremony and provided generous financial gifts for the bride), Philip married Susan de Vere, the youngest daughter of Edward de Vere, 17th Earl of Oxford.
 That same year he was elected Member of Parliament for Glamorgan.

 James continued bestowing favours throughout 1605, first making Philip a gentleman of the bedchamber and then creating him Baron Herbert of Shurland and Earl of Montgomery.
 In addition, James had Montgomery created MA during a visit of Oxford.
 In addition to hunting and hawking, Montgomery regularly participated in this period in tournaments and court masques.
 He also took an interest in gambling and amassed large debts, which James paid off for him in 1606/1607.
 In 1608, James made him a Knight of the Garter.
 He had him appointed high steward of Oxford in 1615.

 When Montgomery had a noted quarrel with Henry Wriothesley, 3rd Earl of Southampton, after a game of tennis between the two in 1610, James stepped in to effect a reconciliation.
 Montgomery had a second violent quarrel, this time with Lord Howard de Walden, in 1617.
 He was to become notorious for his violent assaults, which were usually unprovoked, but he was invariably forgiven by the King.

 Montgomery took a keen interest in English colonial ventures, which were just taking off at this time, and was involved with several joint stock companies: he became a member of the council of the Virginia Company in 1612; was one of the original incorporators of the Northwest Passage Company in 1612; and became a member of the Honourable East India Company in 1614.

 Honours continued throughout the remainder of James' reign: Montgomery became keeper of the Palace of Westminster and St. James's Park in 1617; Lord Lieutenant of Kent in 1624; and finally, in December 1624, a member of the privy council.